You’re in the interview. Your inquisitor wants to find out all about you... whether you can do the job... and importantly whether you’ll fit in.

 Very wise stuff, Neville.
 Can we subscribe to your newsletter?!

-Neville Hunt 10 months ago
+Neville Hunt over 2 years ago

 Certainly, Verity, but I’ll have to start one first!🥴